TrevCan/trevcan.github.io/articles/talked.today.april.11.md

-I talked with a human.
+I talked to a human.

 Nothing new, I guess.